amcolash/yify-react/README.md

 # yify-react
-A simple react app that shows info from the yify api
+A simple react app that shows info from the yify api.

+Please know that this was a test of using real life apis.
+Don't pirate movies.

 -------------------------------------------------